ironhack-labs/unit-testing-guided-example/README.md

 To pass the first tests, open the `calculator.js` file and complete the `sum` function.

-If you simply return a sum of both arguments from the `sum` function, and save the file you should see the first two tests of the "Sum" suite passing.
+If you simply return a sum of both arguments from the `sum` function and save the file you should see the first two tests of the "Sum" suite passing.